You are here:

 As part of induction and continuous development, effective boards encourage everyone involved in governance, especially those new to the role, to make the most of the resources, guidance and training available to develop their knowledge and skills.

-It also says governing bodies should set aside a budget for training and induction.
+Boards should also set aside a budget for training and induction.

 Free governor induction from The Key